NoeltHS/Test/staff-information/staff-promotions.md

 | Executive Assistant: 1 month |
 | Store Executive: 3 months |

-Working at the store while on cooldown will increase one's chances of a promotion.
+Working at the store while on cooldown will increase an individual's chances of a promotion.

 ## Points
 {:.text-red-300}